LibraryCarpentry/lc-spreadsheets/episodes/03-dates-as-data.md

 **Note:** Time values raise similar challenges.
 Seconds can be directly added but to add hour and minutes you will need to make sure that quantities are added to the correct entities.

-### Displaying dates

-Which brings us to the many ways that Excel displays dates.
-In the figure above, you’ll see that ambiguity may creep into your data in numerous ways depending on the format you chose when you entered your data.
-If you’re not fully aware of these ambiguities, you may find that Excel will interpret your data in unexpected ways later.

 > ## Exchanging Date Information between Formats
 >